 Platform operators should clearly communicate in their terms of service whether and for how long they are storing any personal data.
-As a general rule, any retention beyond the period necessary to accomplish the purpose (not exceeding 180 days)[9] should be specifically justified by an inherent function of the platform (see “function of the platform” in the definitions) or by requirements imposed by a “legitimate law”[10].
+As a general rule, any retention beyond the period necessary to accomplish the purpose (not exceeding 180 days)[9] should be specifically foreseen by a “legitimate law”[10].

 C. Data aggregation

-Aggregation of platform users’ data should only be done subject to express consent.
-Aggregation of data across multiple services or devices requires extra diligence from the part of the data controller (see definition of Amnex 1), since it might result in data being processed beyond the original purpose for which it was collected.
+Aggregation of platform users’ data should only be done subject to express consent (see definition g in Appendix).
+Aggregation of data across multiple services or devices requires extra diligence from the part of the data controller (see definition e of Amnex 1), since it might result in data being processed beyond the original purpose for which it was collected and the generation of new data, whose nature, volume and significance may nor be known or knowable by the platform user (see definition p in Appendix).
 The purpose of the data aggregation and the nature of the new data resulting from the aggregation should be clearly stated, in order to allow the platform users to properly understand the scope of the given consent.
-Although this does not prevent the implementation of cross-device functionalities[11], it is necessary to ensure that platform users understand the reason and scope of the data aggregation.
+Although this does not prevent the implementation of cross-device functionalities[11], it is necessary to ensure that platform users understand the reason, scope and outputs of the data aggregation.

 D. Data Use

 Platforms shall obtain consent in order to use personal data (including platform users’ contacts and recipients) for the legitimate purpose and duration as specified within the Terms of Service.
-Additional use of platform user's personal data does not require the platform user’ consent when such use is necessary: (a) for compliance with a legal obligation to which the platform operator is subject; or (b) in order to protect the vital interests or the physical integrity of the platform user or of a third person; (c) for the performance of a task carried out in the public interest or in the exercise of official authority vested in the platform operator or in a third party to whom the data are disclosed.[12]
-It is also recommended that such consent is required for platforms to make personal data available to the public redefine the extent to which their personal data are available to the public. .
+Additional use of platform user's personal data does not require the platform user’ consent when such use is necessary: (a) for compliance with a legal obligation to which the platform operator is subject; or (b) in order to protect the vital interests or the physical integrity of the platform user or of a third person; (c) for the performance of a task carried out in the public interest or in the exercise of official authority as specified by a legitimate law.[12]
+It is also recommended that express consent be required for making personal data available to the public.
+Platform users should also have the possibility to redefine the extent to which their personal data are available to the public. .

-Oftentimes, the use of personal data is instrumental to the improvement of existing services, or the development of new services and functionalities.
-Yet, a broad and open-ended permission on the use of platform users’ personal data for “future services”[13] can lead to abuses, in particular by making it possible for the platform to offer personalised services on the basis of the information provided, and automatically enrol them into services or functionalities that they did not intend to receive at the time of registration.
-This is in conflict with the right of users to informational self-determination[14], including the right not to be subject to any decision based solely on automated processing of data or without taking their view into consideration[15].
-For this reason, it is recommended that platforms specify in their ToS that the purpose of processing of personal data is limited to the scope of existing services, and the enrolment of platform users into any new service will require their acceptance to new ToS, without losing the possibility to continue to use the service.
+A broad and open-ended permission on the use of platform users’ personal data for “future services”[13] can be in conflict with the right of users to informational self-determination[14].
+For this reason, it is recommended that platforms specify in their ToS that the processing of personal data is limited to the scope of existing services.
+The enrolment of platform users into any new service shall require the acceptance of new ToS.

-Platform operators should also give them the opportunity to object to to such usage, unless the controller demonstrates compelling legitimate grounds for the processing which override their interests or rights and fundamental freedoms, and demand the rectification of inaccurate data[16].
-Furthermore, platform users shall always be able to obtain information about any predictive or probabilistic techniques they have been used to build their profile, and their underlying rationale[17].
+Platform operators shall also give users the possibility to demand the rectification of inaccurate data and toobject to anyusage of their personal data unless usage is mandated by a legitimate law [16].
+Furthermore, platform users shall always be able to obtain information about any predictive or probabilistic techniques that have been used to profile them and the underlying rationale of such profiling[17].